 “While famous for its specialty hot fried chicken, the most notorious and popular dish in town, Nashville’s sticky rib joints and fine dining eateries all celebrate homegrown southern food.”

 Innovation abounds in Nashville as chefs at restaurants all around town are using the creative energy of the city to hit the high notes with their award-winning dishes.
 Head to Etch, Catbird Seat, Husk, 404 Kitchen, and Rolf and Daughters for a meal that will impress even the most well-traveled foodie.
-The city is also showing its international influences with restaurants like Chauhan Ale and Masala House, Bar Otaku, Anatolia, and Epice featuring traditional ethnic dishes.
+The city is also showing its international influences with restaurants like Chauhan Ale and Masala House, Anatolia, and Epice featuring traditional ethnic dishes.
 If you find yourself downtown, head to Black Rabbit, where you will be transported to a 1920's style upscale cocktail bar.
 Enjoy a drink or two while dining on small plates and finger foods.
+Another great Nashville restaurant that offers fine cocktails and craft beer to pair with its cuisine is 4th and Peabody.

 “Music City’s culinary scene is hitting a high note as Nashville’s signature southern fare of red-hot chicken and buttermilk biscuits makes room for haute cuisine, vegan dishes and fusion food.”

 Raise a glass to Nashville’s crafty cocktail scene.
-Restaurants and bars like Bastion, Pinewood Social, and The Patterson House are creating cocktails that will have you making friends with the bartender so you can learn the recipe.
+Restaurants and bars like Bastion, Pinewood Social, Sedona Taphouse, and The Patterson House are creating cocktails that will have you making friends with the bartender so you can learn the recipe.
 If you’d rather go straight to the source then head to one (or some) of Nashville’s breweries and distilleries.
-Nashville’s original craft brewery, Yazoo Brewery, is located in the Gulch and has an open taproom and offers brewery tours Wednesday through Saturday.
-Other craft breweries worth trying include Black Abbey Brewery, Tennessee Brew Works, East Nashville Beer Works, Hopsmith Tavern, and New Heights Brewing, just to name a few.
+Nashville’s original craft brewery, Yazoo Brewery, is located in the Gulch and has an open taproom, and offers brewery tours Wednesday through Saturday.
+Other craft breweries worth trying include Tennessee Brew Works and East Nashville Beer Works just to name a few.
 If your palate prefers wine, a visit to the stunning Arrington Vineyards is a must.
-You can get a taste at City Winery (where you can eat, drink, and see a concert), Grinder's Switch, The Winery at Belle Meade, and Natchez Hills as well.
-Distilleries also abound in Nashville including Corsair Distillery, located in Marathon Village and offering tours and a tasting room, Nelson’s Green Brier Distillery, Nashville Craft Distillery, Pennington Distilling Company, Prichard’s Distillery at Fontanel, George Dickel just down the road in Tullahoma, and one of the most famous distilleries of all, Jack Daniel Distillery, located in Lynchburg, TN.
+You can get a taste at City Winery (where you can eat, drink, and see a concert), Grinder's Switch, and The Winery at Belle Meade.
+Distilleries also abound in Nashville including Nelson’s Green Brier Distillery, located in Marathon Village, which offers tours and a tasting room.
+Nashville Craft Distillery, Pennington Distilling Company, and Cascade Hollow Distilling Co. are just down the road in Tullahoma, and one of the most famous distilleries of all, Jack Daniel Distillery, is located in Lynchburg, TN.